lucas-koehler/jsoneditor-theia-integration/README.md

 During the setup you might be asked whether you want to replace diverged package.json or index.html.
 Always answer with no!

-Afterwards, manually install JsonForms from a local build:
+Afterwards, manually install JsonForms from a local build.
+The currently tested jsonforms build working with the current integration can be found here: 'https://github.com/lucas-koehler/jsonforms/tree/jsonforms2_reference_resolvement'

-example: jsonforms is a sibling folder of
+Install example: jsonforms is a sibling folder of
 ```
 npm install ../jsonforms
 ```